creativescala/fs2-tutorial/docs/src/pages/kmv.md

 # k-Minimum Values

-In this section we're dive into a relatively involved case study using FS2 in a typical application of data streaming: counting unique items.
+In this section we are diving into a relatively involved case study using FS2 in a typical application of data streaming: counting unique items.
 This allows us to explore practical usage of FS2 as well as learn about what you'll hopefully find a very interesting algorithm: **k-Minimum Values** (kMV).

 Our task is to estimate the number of **distinct values** in a data stream.
 That is, the number of values remaining if we remove all values that have already occurred.
 If we want to use fancy words, we can say we're estimating **cardinality**, which is the name of "the number of elements in a set".
 This kind of problem arises very often in data analysis.
 Examples of distinct values problems in practice include calculating the number of unique visitors to a web site, or the number unique clients connecting to a network.